georeri/gwc-demo/README.md

 git push
 ```

+Checkout the "Actions" tab in your repo to see if your build succeeded and debug any issues.

 Got to "Setings" on your GitHub repo and change "pages" source go gh-pages branch and /(root), click "Save"

 Navigate to the URL shown on the page to see if your site is published!